 Advantages of Out-of-State Treatment

-Going out-of-state to treat your addiction is a huge step in treating your addiction, and we understand that you may have some skeptical thoughts about the situation, understandably so.
-Though it may be intimidating at first, going out-of-state for your addiction treatment is (in most cases) much more effective than staying in-state.
+Going out-of-state to treat your addiction is a huge step in treating it.
+Though it may be intimidating at first, going out-of-state for addiction treatment is (in most cases) can be more effective than staying in-state.

-Because substance abuse and addiction affect your whole life in general, treating your addiction will change your life as well.
-For people wanting to cure their addiction and change their lives, it can be dangerous to stay in familiar environments.
-Peer pressure or constant triggers can be common if the person suffering from addiction stays in their home environment where the addiction originated from.
+Because substance abuse and addiction affect your whole life, treating addiction will change your life as well.
+People who want to end their addiction and change their lives might find it dangerous to stay in familiar environments.
+Peer pressure or constant triggers can be common if the person suffering from addiction stays in their home environment where the addiction originated.

-For some patients, out-of-state treatment is viewed as a chance to escape stressors and problems they may have back at home to focus on themselves.
-In the drug addiction treatment process, the patient’s comfort is the number one priority, and many people find themselves more comfortable making a new start for themselves in a new, sober environment.
+For some patients, out-of-state treatment is viewed as a chance to escape stressors and problems they have at home to focus on themselves.
+In the drug addiction treatment process, the patient’s comfort is the number one priority, and many people find it more comfortable making a new start in a new, sober environment.

-Although substance abuse and addiction awareness are rising along with the rates of abuse and addiction due to our current opioid epidemic, there is still a stigma towards rehabilitation and treatment.
-Many people considering treatment fear that they will be judged by friends, associates, and sometimes even family members.
+Although substance abuse and addiction awareness are rising, along with the rates of abuse and addiction, there is still a stigma towards rehabilitation and treatment.
+Many people considering treatment fear that they will be judged by friends, associates, and family members.

 Seeking out-of-state treatment gets rid of that fear.
-Seeing as most treatment centers are completely confidential, it is very easy to begin an out-of-state treatment program without anyone knowing.
-Upon completion of the program, when the patient returns back home, they can simply say they went on a vacation or anything similar.
+Substance abuse treatment centers maintain confidentiality.
+Out-of-state treatment programs provide therapy without anyone knowing from your homefront.
+Upon completion of the program, when the patient returns home, they can simply say they went on a vacation or anything similar.

 While enrolled in out-of-state recovery, the patient has no outside distractions to worry about, such as family, friends, or relationships.
 For many people, leaving their distractions behind both physically and mentally is one of the major steps in their successful recovery, as they can focus exclusively on treatment.

 Drug rehabilitation is voluntary unless it’s court mandated.
-Many people forget that if anyone wants to leave at any time, they can simply sign out and walk out.
-In-state, this has a much higher probability, as a friend or family member can simply pick up the now ex-patient to return to the same environment.
-This happens much more than people think and is one of the main reasons why relapse is so common.
+Patients forget that if they want to leave at any time, they can simply sign out and walk out.
+In-state, this has a much higher probability, as a friend or family member can simply pick up the discharged against medical advice (AMA) person and return he/she to the same environment.

-In selecting a treatment center, there may be only a few possibilities for someone only considering in-state programs.
-Having a wider variety of options available makes it easier to choose the center that is perfect for you, which is one of the most important factors in determining the success of a treatment program.
+In selecting a treatment center, there may be only a few possibilities to consider for in-state rehab programs.
+Having a wider variety of options available makes it easier to choose the center that is perfect for you.
+This is one of the most important factors in determining the success of a treatment program.

-This also makes it more likely that you will find a treatment center that is more qualified and in general better than your in-state, local center.
+This also makes it more likely that you will find a treatment center that is better suited than an in-state, local center.
 Though the cost of treatment may be high, the value of sobriety is much higher.
 In some cases, if the patient has insurance, the cost of treatment in the state can be potentially the same in any other place in the United States.

 Advantages of In-State Treatment

-Though sometimes friends and loved ones can prove as distractions, it may comfort the patient to know that they are not far from their friends and family.
+Though sometimes friends and loved ones can prove as distractions, it may be comforting to the patient to know that they are not far from their friends and family.
 This is important in the drug addiction treatment process because the client’s comfort comes first.
 If a patient is not comfortable or happy during treatment, the rate for successful recovery drops significantly.

 It is important to note that this type of case is less common, and it is more likely that friends and loved ones, combined with staying in the area where your addiction started, will pose more of a distraction.
-For this reason, out-of-state treatment, with nothing to stray you from your journey to recovery, remains more effective than in-state treatment.
+For this reason, out-of-state treatment might be more effective than in-state treatment.